bryan-emerson/project_six/readme.md

 ```

 #### PUT
 For PUT requests you must use an ID on the end of the root directory.
 PUT requests must include information for updating the target object.
-They can be added in key value pairs at the end of the request.
+The information to be updated can be added in key value pairs at the end of the request.
 The key value pairs should be written out as ```<key>=<value>``` Those requests would look as follows: